-I haven’t posted much lately because I’ve been making the same things over and over.
-These past few days it’s been small batch big and flat chocolate chunk cookies like the ones they sell at a restaurant here called Summerhouse Santa Monica.
-I haven’t quite got their recipe down, but in the midst of experimenting I fell in love with this giant peanut butter chocolate chunk recipe.
+I haven't posted much lately because I've been making the same things over and over.
+These past few days it's been small batch big and flat chocolate chunk cookies like the ones they sell at restaurants here called Summer House Santa Monica and Beatrix.
+I haven't quite got their recipe down, but in the midst of experimenting I fell in love with this giant peanut butter chocolate chunk cookie recipe.
+It has the texture I love, which is fully baked but still fall-apart soft.

 These big cookies are slightly flat and loaded with melted chocolate chunks and salted peanuts.
 Working out of the same playbook as this earlier cookie, I played around with the add-ins, size and bake time and temps.
 Since these are quite large, I started them in a hot oven and reduced the heat to 325 so they’d cook and a slow and steady pace.